How long is the a38

 5. Tintagel Castle: Located in Cornwall, Tintagel Castle is a dramatic medieval ruin that is famous for its connection to the legend of King Arthur.
 Explore the castle ruins and take in the breathtaking views of the surrounding coastline.

-See also How long to learn sql
+See also How long does it take to climb mount snowdon

 These are just a few of the many attractions that can be found along the scenic A38 route.
 Whether you’re interested in history, natural beauty, or simply enjoying the local cuisine, there’s something for everyone to enjoy on this memorable journey.